Croatian National Bank: History

-Functions of the Bank
+In June 1995, even before the Croatian War of Independence had come to an end, the National Bank organized the first Dubrovnik Economic Conference (DEC), an annual event that has been held without interruption since then, including in 2020 during the COVID-19 pandemic.

+By amendments of Constitution of Croatia in 1997, the Bank's earlier name National Bank of Croatia (Narodna banka Hrvatske) was changed to Croatian National Bank (Hrvatska narodna banka).
+Also in 1997, the CNB became a full member of the Bank for International Settlements; Banking sector restructuring occurred throughout the 1990s, culminating in the resignation of all members of the CNB's Council led by Governor Marko Škreb in July 2000 in response to the Croatian Parliament's refusal to accept its report for 1998 and the first half of 1999.

+Boris Vujčić joined the National Bank as head of its Research Department in 1996, became its Deputy Governor in 2000, and assumed the role of Governor in 2012.

+Operations

 The Croatian National Bank is the central bank of the Republic of Croatia and part of the European System of Central Banks.
 The primary objective of the CNB is maintaining price stability and the stability of the financial system as a whole.
 The Croatian National Bank executes monetary policy, manages international reserves of the Republic of Croatia, issues the Croatian currency - the kuna, issues authorisations of credit institutions, credit unions, payment institutions and electronic money institutions and supervises their operation.
 The CNB also issues authorisations of authorised exchange offices.

 The Croatian National Bank is autonomous and independent in achieving its objective and carrying out its tasks.
 The CNB reports on its work to the Croatian Parliament.

-Independence of the CNB
+Independence

 The independence of the central bank is a key precondition for a successful and credible implementation of monetary policy and for the achievement of the main objective of the central bank - maintenance of price stability.

 The independence of the Croatian National Bank is in accordance with Article 130 of the Treaty on European Union, which guarantees the independence of national central banks of the European Union.
 There are several aspects of central bank independence: functional, institutional, personal and financial.
 Functional independence implies a clearly defined objective and autonomy in the choice of measures and instruments for its realisation.
 Institutional independence means that central bank decisions are independent from the influence of other institutions.
 Personal independence guarantees the protection of CNB officials from external pressures, excludes conflicts of interest and precisely defines the conditions for the appointment and removal from office of the Governor and other members of the CNB Council.
 Financial independence implies the possibility for the CNB to autonomously obtain funds for the purpose of executing its mandate, with the income and expense determined by the monetary policy stance.